How to Play Aces in PLO? Three Tips to Improve Your Preflop Strategy

 feature_img

-Aces, especially double suited Aces, are the strongest hand preflop in Pot Limit Omaha, just like all AA combos in No Limit Hold'em.
-However, that's where the most similarities end.
-The fact that every hand you are dealt consists of four cards instead of two drastically changes how you should look at the Aces in PLO.
+Similarly to No Limit Hold'em, Aces are the strongest hand preflop.
+However, that's where the similarities end.
+The fact that every hand you are dealt consists of four cards instead of two drastically changes how you should look at the Aces in Pot Limit Omaha.

-In Hold'em, there are 1,326 unique combinations of hands, of which only six are Aces, and all follow the same preflop strategy.
-PLO has 270,725 unique preflop combinations of hands, of which as many as 6961 consist of at least AA (meaning this number includes trips).
-And their playability differs greatly!
+In Hold'em, there are 1326 unique combinations of hands, of which only 6 are Aces, and all follow the same preflop strategy.
+PLO has 270,725 unique preflop combinations of hands, and 6961 of them include AA (and two other cards).

 Not all Aces are equal in Pot Limit Omaha

-Among these 6K+ combos, you'll find hands as weak as AAAA, AAA2 or AA72r (usually called naked Aces, meaning they have bad side cards, which makes flopping a strong hand harder) and as good as AAKK double suited (ds), AAJTds or AA87ds.
-As you can imagine, despite all of them having a similar core, their expected value and strategy vary.
+Among these 6K+ combos, you'll find hands as weak as AAAA, AAA2 or AA72r and as good as AAKK double suited, AAJTds or AA87ds.
+As you can imagine, despite all of them having a similar core, their expected value and playability differ significantly.

-In this article, we'd like to share a few tips to improve your AAxx preflop strategy (assuming you're playing around 100BB stack)!
+In this article, we'd like to share a few tips to improve your AAxx preflop strategy (assuming you're playing ~ 100BB stack)!

 Pot Limit Omaha is a game primarily played in a cash game format.
 This fact influences the optimal strategy in several ways, but the most important one is the existence of the rake.
 Since the rake is part of a pot that "disappears" from the poker table, it has two main consequences.

 Like in Hold'em, many PLO newcomers like to play pocket Aces "deceptively" and limp them preflop.
-Please, for your own sake, do not do it.
+For your own sake, do not do it.
 Unless you are on a Small Blind, raise or fold when the pot is unopened.
-That part of playing Aces in PLO is straightforward; whatever your combination or position is, you should raise into an unopened pot.
+This part of playing Aces in PLO is straightforward; whatever your combination or position is, you should raise into an unopened pot.

 Do not always 3-bet pocket Aces in position

-While, technically, any Aces in PLO should have at least a slight equity edge over other hands, you shouldn't 3-bet all combos when you're in CO and the BU.
-This assumption relies on a few reasons, but the most important one is that it protects you from being squeezed out of the pot by the players behind you.
+While technically, any Aces in PLO should have at least a slight equity edge over other hands, you shouldn't 3-bet all of the AA combos, especially when the stacks are deeper.
+There are a few reasons, but the most important one is that it protects you from being squeezed out of the pot by the players behind you.

-By doing so, you build the big pot, reduce the positional advantage of your opponent, and, at the same time, push your equity.
+By doing so, you build the pot, reducing the positional advantage of your opponent, and at the same time, you push your equity advantage.
 Whenever you 4-bet your Aces OOP, there's a chance that you'll win the pot right away and even if your opponent calls you, the SPR (stack-to-pot-ratio) will be smaller, making it easier for you to choose the correct play (which will often be going all in, not always though).

 In Omaha poker preflop has a lot of nuances

-Every solid game plan starts with the preflop, and that's where PLO Genius comes in.
+Every solid game plan in PLO starts with the preflop, and that's where PLO Genius comes in.

-Our tool will help you master how to react to various preflop scenarios, creating a strategy that's a strong foundation for postflop crushing.
-Most of its basic functionalities are free, so there is no excuse not to try it out right now!
+Our tool will help you master reactions to various preflop scenarios, creating a strategy that's a strong foundation for postflop crushing.
+Check it out here!